hemantaph/gwsnr/docs/autoapi/gwsnr/index.rst

            Example 3: when values are custom psd txt file. psds={'L1':'custom_psd.txt','H1':'custom_psd.txt'}.
 Custom created txt file has two columns.
 1st column: frequency array, 2nd column: strain.

-       **isit_psd_file** : `bool` or `dict`
-           If set True, the given value of psds param should be of psds instead of asd.
-If asd, set isit_psd_file=False.
-Default is False.
-If dict, it should be of the form {'L1':True, 'H1':True, 'V1':True} and should have keys for all the detectors.

        **psd_with_time** : `bool` or `float`
            gps end time of strain data for which psd will be found. (this param will be given highest priority), example: psd_with_time=1246527224.169434.
 If False, psds given in psds param will be used.
 Default is False.
 If True (without gps time), psds will be calculated from strain data by setting gps end time as geocent_time-duration.
 Default is False.